stanislaw/notes_on_software_engineering/README.md

 > Rather than trying to find extraordinarypeople to do a job, design the job so
 > that ordinary people can do it well.
 It is the structure of the system that
 > creates the results.
 For better results, change the structure of the system.

+### The Risk of Default Outcomes

+Unresolved trade-offs, especially those that persist over long periods, can be risky.
+Decisions left undecided, such as whether to build or buy critical hardware, will not remain open forever.
+Instead, they tend to resolve themselves by default, often in bad ways, whether due to inertia, external pressures, or short-term needs.
+Like a coin that always falls on a side, an undecided trade-off will eventually land on an outcome which might not align with strategic goals.

+To mitigate this risk, individuals, managers, teams, and organizations should proactively track and resolve open decisions, ensuring that critical choices are made deliberately rather than by default.
+Tools such as an Open Questions Log or a Risk Registry can support the structured resolution of such trade-offs.

 ## People and Organizations